Prices verified May 12 · Always confirm at the retailer before buying.

 How long do electric kettles typically last?

-Median lifespan is 3–5 years with daily use in most households, based on patterns across 137,232 reviews in this lineup.
-Premium models with higher-quality heating elements can significantly exceed this.
+Median lifespan: 3-5 years with daily use, based on patterns across 137,232 reviews on this list.

 What’s the difference between a gooseneck kettle and a regular electric kettle?

 Pour control.
-A gooseneck spout has a long, narrow curved neck that restricts flow to a thin, controlled stream — essential for pour-over coffee (Chemex, V60, Kalita Wave), where you need to wet grounds evenly and manage extraction speed.
+A gooseneck's long, narrow curved neck restricts flow to a thin, controlled stream — essential for pour-over coffee (Chemex, V60, Kalita Wave) where you wet grounds evenly and manage extraction speed.

-A standard spout pours faster and is better for boiling large volumes quickly, instant noodles, oatmeal, or any application where precision doesn’t matter.
+A standard spout pours faster and is better for boiling large volumes quickly — instant noodles, oatmeal, any application where precision doesn't matter.

 Is the Cuisinart CPK-17P1 still worth buying in 2026?